frobertpixto/hand-drawn-shapes-dataset/README.md

 - I also created tools in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) to position the Vertices.

 ### Direct augmentation of the data.
-  - 3 variations were done per image
+  - 3 variations were generated per image
     1. Normal
     2. 1.5 to 3.0 wider
     3. 1.5 to 3.0 narrower